 - 1. Completed by Fall 2011 - 2.
 Completed by Fall 2011 - 3.
 The joint proposal for the Computational Science Minor has been implemented.
 As a result we are seeing a doubling in our introductory programming class.
-The majority of the interest in the program is coming from Biology majors and we have now had several service learning projects and joint honors projects related to computational science. - 4.
+The majority of the interest in the program is coming from Biology majors and we have now had several service learning projects and joint honors projects related to computational science.
+In a new development, the Psychology Department is interested in becoming part of the computational science minor.
+We will be investigating this possibility in the 2015-16 academic year. - 4.
 During the fall of 2011 and the spring of 2012 the technologically mediated material developed during the summer of 2011 for MTH121, MTH131 and MTH203 was tested.
 The conclusions of the tests are as follows: - MTH121 Most of the modeling projects developed for this lab worked well.
 However one of them was too complex for students who were learning Calculus I and will need to be revised.
 (This revision was completed over the summer of 2012). - MTH131 the new labs worked well and if we are successful in switching to Maxima, the university will be able to eliminate the cost of the license for the Maple software.
 (The department will make the determination about Maple this fall). - MTH203 the material developed did not work well, it did not achieve the desired pedagogical aim, was frustrating for students and was too time consuming for faculty.
 In addition the MapleTA platform was difficult to work with.